22. 9th chords

 And finally you could have a minor triad with a major 7th and a major 9th.
 So that like a m9 chord we saw earlier but with a major 7th instead of a minor one.
 And that can noted mM7M9.

 So for a CmM7M9 chord that would be the root note C, the minor 3rd Eb, the perfect 5th G, the major 7th B and the major 9th D.

 That's a chord that can be a substitute for the Ist degree in a minor tonality.

 So in A minor, the A minor chord could replaced by a AmM7M9 chord at some point

 So that 11 different types of 9th chord to experiment with in your compositions.
 That's a lot of options.

 But remember that your chords don't have to be all 9th chord.
-9th chord are great to add a bit of colour, but it may not always be the colour you want for each chord.
-So as always, trust your ears.
+9th chord are great to add a colour to your chord progression, but it may not be the colour you want for each chord.
+So as always, just trust your ears.

-One way to voice these 9th chord that can be good is to have a bunch of notes clustered in the middle, with some notes a bit apart in the bass and some other in the higher note.
+One way that can be good to voice these 9th chord is to have some notes clustered in the middle, with some notes a bit apart in the bass and some notes a bit apart in the higher notes.
 So you'd have the colour of the 9th chord, but with a defined bass and a defined melody.